wp-plugins/idx-broker-wordpress-plugin/readme.txt

 == Upgrade Notice ==

+= 1.2.8 =

+Plugin has been streamlined and optimized after its initial development.
+Wrapper features have updgraded were no file permissions, or copy and paste is needed in order to take advantage of the full integration feature.
+Simply add your tags, set a few settings in the IDX Broker Admin, and your pages are automatically wrapped for you.
+No need to update your wrapper, it's dyanamically loaded each time someone hits one of your pages.
+The "Property Manager Signup" widget has been added, so that your visitor can sign up for automatic email updates that match searches that they preform on your site.
+An essential upgrade!

 = 1.2.7 =

 Advanced feature now detects tags, read/write settings for folders, and provides copy/paste of header and footer content if security settings do not allow for the locally stored live wrapper files.